marzeq/mconf/README.md

 # mconf

-## why?
+## what and why?

+to start - i am a big fan of the general idea of yaml, the easy-to-read nature of it is very appealing to me. however, it has many obvious pitfalls like a (somewhat) undefined syntax with multiple ways to do the same thing, no official standard, and the glaring issue that it's indentation based

+so, i decided to make my own one that is more strict and has a more defined syntax while still being easy to read, avoiding the problems of yaml, while adding some creature comforts

-this was originally made as a recreational programming exercise and a way to learn more about tokenisation and parsing
+it was originally made as a recreational programming exercise and a way to learn more about tokenisation and parsing, however, i decided to flesh it out a bit more to make it more usable

-as i was working on it, it grew on me that i actually prefer the syntax of it over any other

 ## getting the binary